-‘Supersmart’ is a phrase we’ve coined to describe our perfect lightweight pushchair.
+‘Supersmart’ is a phrase we’ve coined to describe our perfect lightweight pushchair or stroller.

-It’s light enough that you can easily carry it up a flight of stairs without breaking a sweat but robust enough to cope with coastal paths and muddy walks, and they’re super-useful!
-Lightweight pushchairs used to be pretty flimsy, basic things, but now they’re really clever and functional enough to use as a zippy get-around every day as well as the perfect set of holiday wheels.
-And you need one in your life, even if you’ve already got an all-singing, all-dancing travel system!
+It’s light enough that you can easily carry it up a flight of stairs without breaking a sweat but robust enough to cope with coastal paths and muddy walks, and they’re super-useful.
+Lightweight strollers used to be pretty flimsy, basic things, but now they’re really clever and functional enough to use as a zippy get-around every day as well as the perfect set of holiday wheels.
+And you need one in your life, even if you’ve already got an all-singing, all-dancing travel system.

 - Donna Donnelly: 31, from Ballycastle, is mum to Isla, six months.
 "I’d like a lightweight pushchair that folds easily and handles rough terrain."

 - Seren Margaret: 32, from Rhondda Cynon Taff, is mum to Leon, 13 months.
-"I need a lightweight pushchair that fits easily in my small car boot."
+"I need a lightweight stroller that fits easily in my small car boot."

 - Stacey Cook: 31, from Bishopsteignton, is mum to Hudson, 21 months.
-"I’m looking for a pushchair that can handle being dragged all over the Devonshire countryside and will still look good!"
+"I’m looking for a compact stroller that can handle being dragged all over the Devonshire countryside and will still look good."

 Specially designed to give a smoother, more comfortable ride, this lightweight pushchair can be converted to a travel system – Joie infant carrier car seats are compatible.
 Stylish extras – especially the sleek, high gloss frame and faux leather finish – give this a quality look and feel that make it excellent value for money.
 Our testers particularly liked the roomy basket and full-size hood with UPF 50+ sun protection – great for holidays!